-The FoodSmart City concept promotes sustainable seafood by connecting academia, the business and the general public, primarily through working with the project’s partners.
-Our selection of partners reflects this need to work with the food industry and an NGO.
+The FoodSmart City concept promotes sustainable seafood by connecting academia, the food industry and the general public, primarily through working with the project’s partners.
+Our selection of partners reflects this need to work alongside the public and the food industry directly.

-ECO-UNESCO employes highly experienced experts in developing and running interactive, bespoke workshops for and with Ireland’s Youth having established a unique connection with our next generation citizens.
-Five workshops in close collaboration with ECO-UNESCO are a key part of Food Smart Dublin.
-Moreover, a questionnaire directed at the students will form a key part of the surveys on responds to the processes of sourcing and developing seafood menus.
+ECO-UNESCO are highly experienced experts in developing and running interactive, bespoke workshops for and with Ireland’s Youth and have established a unique connection with our next generation citizens.
+Five workshops in close collaboration with ECO-UNESCO are a key part of this project while a questionnaire directed at the students will form a key part of the surveys on responds to the processes of sourcing and developing seafood menus.

 Find out more about ECO-UNESCO here.Visit the ECO-UNESCO website here